torvalds/linux/Documentation/scheduler/sched-stats.rst

         the load did not require balancing when the cpu was idle
     14) # of times in this domain sched_balance_rq() tried to move one or more tasks and failed, when the cpu was idle
-    15) Total imbalance in load when the cpu was idle
+    15) Total imbalance in load in this domain when the cpu was idle
-    16) Total imbalance in utilization when the cpu was idle
+    16) Total imbalance in utilization in this domain when the cpu was idle
-    17) Total imbalance in number of tasks when the cpu was idle
+    17) Total imbalance in number of tasks in this domain when the cpu was idle
-    18) Total imbalance due to misfit tasks when the cpu was idle
+    18) Total imbalance due to misfit tasks in this domain when the cpu was idle
-    19) # of times in this domain pull_task() was called when the cpu was idle
+    19) # of times in this domain detach_task() was called when the cpu was idle
-    20) # of times in this domain pull_task() was called even though the target task was cache-hot when idle
+    20) # of times in this domain detach_task() was called even though the target task was cache-hot when idle
     21) # of times in this domain sched_balance_rq() was called but did not find a busier queue while the cpu was idle